vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

                         Mode_init,      /* Topmost initial action of Mode*/ NULL);
 ```
-- Code fragment below shows how the `LightMgr` constructor initializes its
-attributes at runtime, which implies to initialize its virtual table and
-components.
-A virtual table is used to dispatch events by overriding a
+The dynamic initialization of `LightMgr` and its components are executed
+by the `LightMgr` constructor called `LightMgr_ctor()` as shown in the
+listing below.
+The constructor initialized both virtual table and the
+components of `LightMgr`.
+Section 1.5 explain why is defined a virtual
-particular operation.
-Section 1.6 explain how to deal with it.
+table and how to use it.
 ```c
 /* ---------------------------- Global functions --------------------------- */
 void